Heads of Laboratories

 Information obtained from this work provides a strong foundation for research involving hESCs.
 To address whether the default model of neural induction is conserved from amphibians to mammals (and humans in particular), Dr. Brivanlou’s laboratory was among the first to work directly in hESCs.
 With private support from the Juvenile Diabetes Research Foundation, Dr. Brivanlou and colleagues derived several hESC lines, called RUES1, 2 and 3 (Rockefeller University Embryonic Stem Cell Lines 1, 2 and 3).
 Using other private funds, his group established an in vivo platform to study hESCs by demonstrating that the RUES1 cells integrate into the mouse embryo, migrate to the inner cell mass when put in close contact and divide and differentiate alongside their mouse counterparts, suggesting that the speed of differentiation of human cells can be reprogrammed to match the mouse.
 The RUES lines were among the first 13 hESC lines approved for use in research funded by the National Institutes of Health (NIH), under the NIH Guidelines for Human Stem Cell Research adopted in July 2009 under the Obama administration.
 In this context, the group has also recently developed new tools to perform reversible transgenesis in human and rhesus monkey embryonic cell lines, expressing a variety of reporter constructs controlled by germ layer and tissue-specific regulatory elements.
 Their current work focuses on the molecular dissection of the defining properties of ESCs — their capacity for self-renewal and their ability to differentiate into a range of cell types.

 The Brivanlou laboratory’s overall goal is to use hESCs to study early human embryonic development.
-Several collaborations with Rockefeller University physics laboratories have also provided new insight, from the use of quantum dots for in vivo embryonic imaging (Libchaber Laboratory of Experimental Condensed Matter Physics) to development of new statistical tools for DNA microarray and high throughput proteomic analysis (Magnasco Laboratory of Mathematical Physics).
-An ongoing collaboration with the Siggia Laboratory of Theoretical Condensed Matter Physics focuses on using a high throughput microfluidic platform to program hESC differentiation toward specific fates by dynamic changes of the signaling landscape and without compromising genetic integrity.
+Several collaborations with Rockefeller University physics laboratories have also provided new insight, from the use of quantum dots for in vivo embryonic imaging (with Albert J. Libchaber) to development of new statistical tools for DNA microarray and high throughput proteomic analysis (with Marcelo O. Magnasco).
+An ongoing collaboration with Rockefeller’s Eric D. Siggia focuses on using a high throughput microfluidic platform to program hESC differentiation toward specific fates by dynamic changes of the signaling landscape and without compromising genetic integrity.
 Thus, the first steps of stem cell differentiation are being scrutinized using new high-resolution techniques drawn from physics.
 This data will be organized and developed into a predictive tool to rationally reprogram specialized fates from hESCs.

 Dr. Brivanlou received his doctoral degree in 1990 from the University of California, Berkeley.
-He joined Rockefeller in 1994 as assistant professor and head of laboratory after postdoctoral work in Douglas Melton’s lab at Harvard University.
-Among his many awards are the Irma T. Hirschl/Monique Weill-Caulier Trusts Career Scientist Award, the Searle Scholar Award, the James A. Shannon Director’s Award from the NIH and the Presidential Early Career Award for Scientists and Engineers.
+He joined Rockefeller in 1994 as assistant professor after postdoctoral work in Douglas Melton’s lab at Harvard University.
+Among his many awards are the Irma T. Hirschl/ Monique Weill-Caulier Trusts Career Scientist Award, the Searle Scholar Award, the James A. Shannon Director’s Award from the NIH and the Presidential Early Career Award for Scientists and Engineers.

 |Return to full listing|